 “The Florentine ghetto is among the most well documented areas of the city.
 Architects, urban planners, sociologists and anthropologists will be able to access an unparalleled wealth of information about the daily life of Florentine Jewry”

 “The tools provided by the new generation of rendering softwares is finally capable of conveying with unprecedented detail the architectural features and the modifications of the building in this area throughout the three centuries of life of the ghetto”

-The Ghetto Mapping Project is a multidisciplinary projects and consists of three main parts:
+The Ghetto Mapping Project consists of three main parts:

-Virtual reconstruction all the ghetto spaces, since its foundation in 1570 to its demolition in 1888.
-This will be done by elaborating and combining together into a 3D model architectural information we obtained from several detailed and comparative surveys of the ghetto prepared for the Medici, together with archival documents such as paintings, watercolors, archaeological surveys from other Florentine collections.
-The ghetto is probably the most documented neighborhood of Florence, and this study will provide invaluable information to scholars working on any field related to the history of the city.
-As one of the first examples of planned, semi-public housing project in modern Europe, the ghetto is of primary importance for architects, urban planners and sociologists working on modern Europe.
+1. The virtual reconstruction of all the spaces in ghetto, from its foundation in 1570 to its demolition in 1888.
+This will be executed by elaborating and combining together into a 3D model, architectural information gleaned from detailed and comparative surveys of the ghetto drafted for the Medici.
+In addition to this data, this project will also incorporate archival documents, paintings, watercolors, and archaeological surveys from other Florentine collections.
+The ghetto is probably the most documented neighborhood of Florence.
+As such, this study will provide invaluable information to scholars working on any field related to the humanities.
+Moreover, as one of the first examples of a planned, semi-public housing project in modern Europe, this digital initiative will also be of primary importance to architects, urban planners, and sociologists.

-Demography and history: along with information of architectural and economic nature, the Medici documents offer what seems to be one of the richest, most exhaustive and chronologically most extended set of Jewish demographic data.
-These will allow us not only to know precisely how many Jews lived in the ghetto in a specific moment of its centennial history but also to trace back family ties and outline genealogical branching.
+3. Demography and history.
+Along with architectural and economic information, Medici documents offer one of the richest, most exhaustive, and chronologically most extended set of Jewish demographic data.
+This corpus of archival material will allow us not only to determine precisely how many Jews lived in the ghetto in any specific period of its history, but also to trace family ties and outline genealogical trees.